-Percutaneous Nephrolithotomy (PCNL)- Surgical removal of significantly large stone is possible by using Percutaneous.
-Retrograde Intrarenal surgery (RIRS) - Retrograde Intrarenal surgery is other minimally invasive technique for kidney stone.
-It is done through natural urine passing with the help of flexible instruments ans laser.
+Percutaneous Nephrolithotomy (PCNL)- Surgical removal of significantly large stones is possible by using Percutaneous.
+Retrograde Intrarenal surgery (RIRS) - Retrograde Intrarenal surgery is another minimally invasive technique for kidney stones.
+It is done through natural urine passing with the help of flexible instruments and laser.
 Surgical removal of significantly large stones is possible by using Percutaneous Nephrolithotomy.
 It involves passing the nephroscope through a small incision in the back.

 Our BLK-Max Medical Experts

 If you are facing any similar signs or symptoms please contact the BLK-Max team to schedule an appointment at : +91-11-30403040